Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric sources

 and the 3-component basis vectors $(\vec{e}_{1}, \, \vec{e}_{2}, \, \vec{e}_{3})$, which, without any loss of generality, can be taken as

 are the eigen vectors of the quantum-mechanical helicity operator for the spin s = 1.

-The general solution (4) is ordinarily found by the Fourier method, and the normalization factor $C \equiv \sqrt{\frac{\omega}{2(2\pi)^{3}}}$ in (4) is taken from the condition
+The general solution (\ref{Sol2}) is ordinarily found by the Fourier method, and the normalization factor $C \equiv \sqrt{\frac{\omega}{2(2\pi)^{3}}}$ in (\ref{Sol2}) is taken from the condition

+i.e., from the demand to have the dimension of energy.
+The conservation law of momentum is given by the Pointing vector

-It is interesting to find the general solution of the system (1), which is expected to have another (maybe not only transverse) form.
-The Fourier method in the corresponding rigged Hilbert space leads to the general solution
+It is interesting to find the general solution of the system (\ref{Main}), which is expected to have another (maybe not only transverse) form.
+The Fourier method in the corresponding rigged Hilbert space leads to the general solution (some details on the useful functional spaces are given in \cite{Simulik-Nova}):